sankage/factorials/readme.md

 ## DESCRIPTION

 For factorials of sufficient size, Javascript is unable to process them.
-I have written this to allow for larger factorials by using an array of single digits to represent the larger number.
-By running a [].join('') command on that array you can get the factorial.
+I have written this to allow for larger factorials by using an array of single digits to base the math on.

 ## USAGE